Magisk-Modules-Alt-Repo/microg_installer/README.md

 There are two copies of this online: The [Magisk module repo](https://github.com/Magisk-Modules-Repo/microG_Installer) and the [personal](https://github.com/nift4/microg_installer) one.
 The personal one contains the latest development version and is used for pull requests and issues and the Magisk repo one is the stable code.

+Thanks for 100 stars on the personal repo!
+Remember, if you have any feature reqest, I missed a microG update or it's not working for you, let me kniw, I'll help/fix/add/update!

 ## Why you may want to use it

 In short: this is the cleanest option to install microG and just be done with it.